MediaArea/MediaConch/Timeline.md

 -- Informational postings to the Open Source Portal
--- Release notes and coordination of monthly software release -- Participation in meetings with Preforma, other suppliers, and community -- Self-evaluation of adherance to project timeline, goals, and budgets -- Reporting on project progress
+-- Release notes and coordination of monthly software release -- Participation in meetings with PREFORMA, other suppliers, and community -- Self-evaluation of adherance to project timeline, goals, and budgets -- Reporting on project progress
 -- Managing issue tracker